 How Does Trauma Affect Kids

 Research has shown that exposure to trauma changes the very structure of a child’s brain.
 In fact, children’s brains are more susceptible to damage because they are developing rapidly when exposed to trauma.

 Behaviors typical of childhood trauma can vary significantly depending on the child’s innate temperament, the type of trauma, healing environmental factors (including parents), and other complicating conditions such as ADHD (Attention Deficit Hyperactivity Disorder), learning disabilities, and mental illness.

 A traumatized child might be withdrawn, depressed or anxious or might be defiant, argumentative, and generally uncooperative.
 Or a child might be a mix of all of the above.
 Trauma can also impact the ability of a child to attach to new caregivers.

-How Trauma Affects Parenting
+How Does Trauma Affect Parenting